RemedyData/Dahel_Techies_F1_Results_Analysis_Internship/README.md

 ## Analysis and Observation:

-Summary of the insights gained into the company's performance:
+Summary of the insights gained into the race game performance:

 ▪︎ The top drivers with the most points in the year 2021 are Max Verstappen, Lewis Hamilton, and Valtteri Bottas	with an accumulated point of 388.5, 385.5 and 219 respectively